Bonus workbooks: Ideal customer profile template, ICP checklist, PDF copy of this guide + in-depths questionnaire for customer interviews.

 What is a buying committee?

-It is a group of people that somehow influence your deal inside your target accounts.
-B2B marketers define four general roles inside a buying committee.
+It is a group of people that influence your deal inside target accounts.
+Here are 4 main roles.

 In mid-size and enterprise companies, champions usually are the end-users of your product or people who’ll collaborate with you.

 This role is obvious.
-Decision-makers sign the contracts and approve the budget.
+Decision-makers are people who approve the deal and the budget.

 While in SMB, decision-makers actively participate in the research negotiations, in mid-size and enterprise, they usually delegate it to Champions.

 Champions must provide thorough research, personal opinion about the best solution, and the benefits their organization might get from buying.